By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 If you’re visiting Fukuoka ONLY, you don’t need a JR Pass.
 It’s only for those who will make multiple long-distance journeys.

 When is it wise to purchase a JR Pass?
 If you’re visiting multiple cities in Japan and you’re staying for at least 7 days.
 If your itinerary is more like that, purchase a pass before your trip.
-Klook offers the cheapest JR Passes available.
+You’ll find good JR Passes rates available online.
 If you live in the Philippines, the pass will be delivered to you in 7 days.

 CHECK JR PASS RATES HERE